Parents swap, sell baby formula as Biden focuses on shortage

 About half of infant formula nationwide is purchased by participants using WIC benefits, according to the White House.

-Clara Hinton, 30, of Hartford, Connecticut, has a 10-month old daughter, Patiennce, who has an allergy that requires a special formula.
+Clara Hinton, 30, of Hartford, Connecticut, is among that group.
+She has a 10-month-old daughter, Patiennce, who has an allergy that requires a special formula.

 Hinton, who has no car, has been taking the bus to the suburbs, going from town to town, and finally found some of the proper formula at a box store in West Hartford.
-But she said the store refused to take her WIC card.
+But she said the store refused to take her WIC card, not the first time that has happened.

 Hinton said her baby recently ran out of formula from an already opened can she got from a friend.